buildpacks/spec/extensions/project-descriptor.md

 source-url = "<uri>"
 ```

-* `api` - version identifier for the schema of the `_` table and structure of the project descriptor file.
-This version format follows the rules of the [Buildpack API Version](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-api-version).
+* `schema_version` - version identifier for the schema of the `_` table and structure of the project descriptor file.
 * `id` - (optional) the machine readable identifier of the project (ex. "com.example.myservice")
 * `name` - (optional) the human readable name of the project (ex.
 "My Example Service")
 * `version` - (optional) and arbitrary string representing the version of the project